Some of the rules and descriptions below are subject to approval by the university

 Submission of Final Report Writing the report

-There will be around 4 to 6 face-to-face tutorial classes for students in this course.
+There will be around 4 to 6 face-to-face workshop classes for students in this course.
 They will join students from other computing FYP courses in the classes.

 How to start a project?